 Over the course of 10 releases or so of original music spanning almost 3 decades, Washington, DC-based songwriter Kowtow Popof has been labeled as both “unbearable sap” (Washington City Paper, 1997) and “underground icon” (babysue/lmnop, 2013).
 Kowtow prefers “underground sap” (or perhaps “unbearable icon?”).
 His career has been mostly an experiment in multi-track recording, influenced by the music he’s become a fan of along the way.
 If Cat Stevens jammed with Wire, and Elvis Costello twiddled mixing-board knobs while Gary Numan looked askance at the whole thing (and perhaps Harry Nilsson heckled from the audience), then you might get an idea of what a Kowtow record sounds like.

 Of course, none of that would seem particularly disparate from Kowtow’s perspective.
 Each record has been an effort to produce the album in his head while juggling multiple influences.
 In the early days, you got the electronic folk that culminated in 1993’s Songs from the Pointless Forest, a clash of seventies singer/songwriter with eighties punk/new wave and the third installment of a trilogy including Kowtow’s 1987 debut, Stringing Along the Dreamline and 1989 follow-up Splinters & Threads.
 1996’s Coaster channeled Americana and tales of broken romance (this is where the unbearable sap label comes in) while taking some cues from more surreal sources (Kowtow’s signature tune “I Am Thinking of My Darling” took its title from Vincent McHugh’s 1943 “happy zombie” novel).
 End of Greatness (2006) and Exalted Headband (2009) were vocal and instrumental sides of the same coin, treating the end of love and the ends of the universe as part of the same cosmic fabric.

-Kowtow’s latest record, Tastes Like Armageddon, on Wampus Multimedia, might be his most accomplished yet, a modern-sounding record that manages to be equally accessible and mysterious.
+Kowtow’s last studio recording is Tastes Like Armageddon, on Wampus Multimedia, a modern-sounding record that manages to be equally accessible and mysterious.
 From “Ataraxis (I Brake for Squirrels),” a call for kindness in the face of extremism, to “Alectryon at the Door,” a spooky meditation that sounds like a sleeper hit, to “Lookin’ 4 Rock,” a boiling rave-up that resurrects Popof’s rant style, Armageddon delivers steely resolve, a snapshot of an artist transcending doubts.